freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/c/arrays-and-strings/index.md

 char *strtok(char *str, const char *delim);
 ```

+#### Compare characters of two strings: `strncmp`

+`int strncmp ( const char * str1, const char * str2, size_t num );`

+Compares up to num characters of the C string str1 to those of the C string str2.This function starts comparing the first character of each string.
+If they are equal to each other, it continues with the following pairs until the characters differ, until a terminating null-character is reached, or until num characters match in both strings, whichever happens first.

 # Before you go on...
 ## A Review
 * Arrays are collections of variables.